Skip to content

 This post may contain affiliate links.
 Read disclosure policy.

-Cooking a whole chicken (along with a whole baked ham or roasted turkey) can be intimidating, but this easy roast chicken recipe is perfect for beginners.
-It’s really simple and the results are so impressive!
-When my husband and I were first married, this was the recipe I always made for the company.
+Cooking a whole chicken (along with a whole baked ham or roasted turkey) can be intimidating, but this easy oven roasted whole chicken recipe is perfect for beginners.
+It’s simple and the results are impressive!

-Today I’m sharing one of my all-time favorite dinners.
-This one-hour oven-roasted chicken is simple to make and so delicious!
-It’s super juicy and flavorful, with a crispy skin that is a must for a roast chicken.
-It’s basically just as easy to make as baked chicken breast but will leave you with way more leftovers that you can use to make any of these leftover rotisserie chicken recipes to create a whole new dinner.
+This oven roasted chicken is juicy and flavorful, with crispy skin that is a must for roast chicken.
+It’s just as easy to make as baked chicken breast but leaves you with dinner leftovers that you can use to make any of these leftover rotisserie chicken recipes!

-You don’t need many ingredients or supplies when cooking a whole chicken.
-I like to keep it simple…it’s easier and lets the natural flavors shine through.
+You don’t need many ingredients or supplies for this simple roast chicken recipe.
+It’s a showstopper and the natural flavors shine through.

 Find the full printable recipe with specific measurements below.

-• Chicken: A fresh whole chicken that is around 5 to 5.5 pounds is the perfect type for cooking in the skillet in the oven.
+• Chicken: A fresh whole chicken that is around 5 to 5.5 pounds is perfect making an oven roasted whole chicken.

 • Butter: Gives the chicken a tender, juicy inside with a crispy outside.
 You can use olive oil instead of butter too.